sumenlin/lan/README.md

 - input_dim: the number of features in the original data
 - data_file: the path for the original data

-Step 3: training the learning model
+Step 3: training the learning model [more updates will come after publish]

 Running the model file "main" in the folder "learning"
-Parameters:

 ## Notion
 - The default keys of the data file are ids and dates.
 - By default, the codes are running on gpu.
+- The categories of labels are 0-based.